onu-ui/onu-ui/docs/components/card.md

 ## Shadow

-You can define `hoverable` whether hover to show the card shadows
+You can define `hoverable` whether hover to show the card shadows, define `always-shadow` whether always to show the card shadows.

 <demo src="../example/card/hoverable.vue"></demo>
+<demo src="../example/card/shadow.vue"></demo>
 ## Descriptions

 You can set `description` attribute to define Card's description.